FlyingCow31/FlyingCow31/README.md

 💪 FlyingCow31 here !
 A random guy but not so random in fact, everyone knows him: he is Mr.everyone.

-**I'm learning HTML, CSS and JS to be a web developer.
+**I'm learning game development !
 I'm also interested in discord bot development and minecraft servers configuration.**
 - 💻 I like playing minecraft, CS:GO and some random games.
 - 🤷‍♂️ I will post all my projects here, if you have a piece of advice for me, you can send me a message!
 - ✅✨I'm interested in development, business, fitness and more generaly self-improvement.